 Crop method.
-If you do not complete harvesting and disposing of your crops in the same tax year you plant them, you may, with consent from the IRS, choose to use the crop method.
-Under this method, deduct the entire cost of producing the crop, including the expenses of seed or young plants, in the year you realize the income from the crop.
+If you do not harvest and dispose of your crop in the same tax year you plant it, you can, with IRS approval, use the crop method of accounting.
+Under this method, you deduct the entire cost of producing the crop, including the expense of seed or young plants, in the year you realize income from the crop.

 You cannot use this method for timber or any commodity subject to the uniform capitalization rules.